GonzalesMatthew/trunk-project/README.md

 ## Thank you!
 Thank you for reading my README and reviewing my application.
 I had a lot of fun building it, was able to review concepts I learned in past projects and even learned some new things in the process (i.e. material-ui themes, some CSS tricks)

-### Some things I wish I could have figured out
-* I see that the search bars should remain on top at all times.
-I need to change up my CSS to make this happen
-* My tags seach is strict, whereas the prompt video example is it not (i.e. in my app, you must fully spell out the tag for it to find those students)

-I currently have a full-time job and am still learning back-end part-time (which also has exercises I need to study).
-I'm hoping I'll be able to figure these out before the final due date.
-But if I don't have the time I'm still proud of what I've submitted and I hope you enjoy it too.

 ### In closing
 I hope you found my explanations clear and succinct.
 (I strive to convey accurate information in my communication!)
 Thanks for reviewing my app, it was fun to make!

-If you are interested in other projects of mine please see my personal site here.
+If you are interested in other projects of mine please see my personal bio site here.
 ### Link to my personal bio site
 [Personal Bio Site](https://www.matthewggonzales.com)